ozfortress/citadel/README.md

 This project uses `rspec`, `rubocop`, `haml-lint` and `rails-best-practices` for testing and linting.

+To set up the database for testing, run: `rake parallel:setup`.

-All of these can be run in one command with rake
+All of these can be run in one command with rake:

 ```bash
 rake